How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-As part of the strategic research initiative, the Clinical Trials Support Office is now overseeing a new model to improve clinical care, value, and health outcomes by successfully executing a diverse portfolio of high-quality clinical trials.
+As part of the strategic research initiative, Fast Forward Clinical Trials (FFCT) is engaging the entire UMHS in creating a new model to improve clinical care, value, and health outcomes by more efficiently managing a diverse portfolio of high-quality clinical trials.
 This new model entails an organizational structure of local service units, central infrastructure, and governance oversight.
-The Clinical Trials Support Units (CTSUs) are trans-departmental and thematically aligned based on research foci.
+The Clinical Trials Support Units (CTSUs) are trans-departmental and thematically aligned based on a research focus.
 CTSUs are the local units that provide comprehensive pre- and post-award support to study teams, offering high-quality, efficient service in support of a mix of clinical trials.
 They provide a professional environment of expert personnel accessible to all investigators, especially early-career faculty.

-- Handle pre- and/or post-award activities ensuring all Medical School, University and sponsor policies and guidelines are followed.
-Specific pre-award duties include UFA, CTRF, and PAF creation and routing, and budget creation and negotiation.
-Specific post-award duties include account reconciliation, processing patient reimbursement, invoicing the sponsor, resolving clinical research billing errors, ensuring revenue collection, and handling A21 and Financial Status Reports.
-Provide assistance in completion of progress and final reports as applicable.
+Handle pre- and post-award activities ensuring all Medical School, University and sponsor policies and guidelines are followed.
+Specific pre-award duties include Unfunded Agreement (UFA), Clinical Trial Routing Form (CTRF), and Proposal Approval Form (PAF) creation and routing, budget creation and negotiation, and billing calendar preparation.
+Specific post-award duties include account reconciliation, processing patient reimbursement, invoicing the sponsor, resolving clinical research billing errors, ensuring revenue collection, projecting revenue and cash flow, and handling A21 and Financial Status Reports.
+Assistance in completion of progress and final reports as applicable.

-- Assist in the development and implementation of a plan to bring already existing/ongoing trials into the CTSU.
-This would require close collaboration and frequent communication with departments, faculty, study teams, research administrators, and others to ensure a smooth transition and completeness of records.
+Assist in the development and implementation of a plan to bring already existing/ongoing trials into the CTSU.
+This would require close collaboration with departments, faculty, study teams, research administrators, and others to ensure a smooth transition and completeness of records.

 - Bachelor’s degree or equivalent experience with 2-5 years of experience specifically in finance, management, business, or a related field.